Nishan8583/reactCoursePractise/README.md

 # This was my first project after learning REACT.
-This was a course exersie
+This was a course exersise

 `To start`
 - npm start